Category Archives: Domestic Arts

 A Christmas Wish

 From Recuerda Mi Corazon, read The Perfect Scent of Pine — a lovely, heartfelt, poetic tribute to Christmas.
-I hope that when Claire is grown, I will be able to grace paper with words in a similar way.
+I hope that when Bean is grown, I will be able to grace paper with words in a similar way.

 Let there be light and joy in your heart; may you hear music that sends your soul afloat; and may your heart, as Rebecca says, be broken the way you want it to be broken.